 The flights costs are the major money-eater when it comes to travelling.
-Even if there are some tips and ways to save a few money, the airlines monopoly, unfortunately, does not allow much room for flexibility – especially for long haul trips.
+Even if there are some tips and ways to save some money, the airlines monopoly, unfortunately, does not allow much room for flexibility – especially for long haul trips.
 On the other hand, the accommodation costs can be reduced much more significantly as there are many options out there to save you some bucks.
-Let’s start from the basics then, the primary 5 ways to save money on accommodation while travelling for anyone keen to travel on a low or mid range budget :
+Let’s start from the basics then, the primary 5 ways to save money on accommodation while travelling for anyone keen to travel on a low or mid range budget !

 3. The old-school way